Generic selectors

 If the Holy Spirit were a member of the Elohim Godhead, would the saints not have a relationship with it as is the case with God the Father and Jesus Christ?

-1 JOHN 1:3 That which we have seen and have heard we are reporting to you in order that you also may have fellowship with us; for the fellowship—indeed, our fellowship—is with the Father and with His own Son, Jesus Christ.
+1 JOHN 1:3 that which we have seen and heard we declare to you, that you also may have fellowship with us; and truly our fellowship is with the Father and with His Son Jesus Christ.

 The Bible never mentions having fellowship with the Holy Spirit; only with God the Father and Jesus Christ.
 It makes no sense whatsoever that there is no fellowship with the Holy Spirit for all of eternity if the Holy Spirit is a living being.
-Excluding the Holy Spirit for all eternity would be similar to condemning Satan to the abyss forever.
-Fellowship only occurs between living beings; thus the Holy Spirit is simply the power of God.
+Moreover, “fellowship” only occurs between living beings; thus the Holy Spirit is simply the power of God.

 Blasphemy Against the Holy Spirit